node-red/node-red.github.io/docs/user-guide/writing-functions.md

 node.error("Oh no, something bad happened");
 {% endhighlight %}

+Where the console output appears will depend on how your opearting sustem and how you start Node-RED.
+If you start using a command line - that is the console where logging will appear.
+If you run as a system service then it may appear in the system log.
+If you run under an app like PM2 it will have it's own way for showing logs.
+On a Pi the install script adds a `node-red-log` command that will display the log.

-The `warn` and `error` messages also get sent to the flow editor debug tab.
+The `warn` and `error` messages also get sent to the debug tab on the right side of the flow editor.

 For finer grained logging, `node.trace()` and `node.debug()` are also available.
 If there is no logger configured to capture those levels, they will not be seen.